deeplearning4j/deeplearning4j/libnd4j/README.md

     2. layers_tests: This covers the newer graph operations and ops associated with samediff.

-For running the tests, we currently use cmake to run the tests.
+For running the tests, we currently use cmake or CLion to run the tests.

-We typically use clion for our tests.
+To run tests using CUDA backend it's pretty much similar process:

+    1. ./buildnativeoperations.h -c cuda -cc <YOUR_ARCH> -b debug -t -j <NUMBER_OF_CORES>
+    2. ./blasbuild/cuda/tests_cpu/layers_tests/runtests (.exe on Windows)